 EYE OF SCIENCE / SCIENCE PHOTO LIBRARY EYE OF SCIENCE / SCIENCE PHOTO LIBRARY

 Shark scales.
-Coloured scanning electron micrograph (SEM) of scales from the skin of a shark.
-These sharply pointed, placoid scales are also known as dermal teeth because they give the shark's skin the feel of sandpaper.
+Coloured scanning electron micrograph (SEM) of scales from the skin of a spiny dogfish (Squalus acanthias).
+These sharply pointed, placoid scales are also known as dermal teeth.
+They give the shark's skin the feel of sandpaper.
 The tip of each scale is made of dentine overlayed with dental enamel.
 The lower part of each scale, which anchors it into the skin, is made of bone.
-Shark's scales considerably reduce the water resistance around the skin of the shark while it is swimming.
-This design is being investigated by engineers for the design of aircraft and seacraft.
-Magnification: x110 at 6x6cm size.
+The scales disrupt turbulence over the skin, considerably reducing the drag on the shark as it swims.
+This design is being investigated by engineers for use on the surfaces of aircraft and boats.
+Magnification: x35 at 6x6cm size.

 Model release not required.
 Property release not required.